 Made up of 12 of the most prestigious physicians and scientists in the United States, the Scientific Advisory Committee (SAC) oversees our research and medical programs aimed at discovering and delivering treatments for PKD.
-The SAC meets several times throughout the year to discuss relevant medical issues, provide guidance to our staff and review and approve research applications for grants and fellowships in the field of PKD science.
+The SAC meets throughout the year to discuss relevant medical issues, provide guidance to our staff and review and approve research applications for grants and fellowships in the field of PKD science.
 All our materials and publications are approved by SAC members, who possess the highest level of experience and knowledge in PKD clinical and scientific work.

 Terry Watnick, M.D. – Chair

 Dr. Terry Watnick, M.D., is an associate professor in the Division of Nephrology at the University of Maryland School of Medicine, where she established an inherited renal disease clinic.
 She has also been an investigator in several multicenter clinical trials recruiting patients with ADPKD, including TEMPO.
 She moved to the University of Maryland School of Medicine in 2012 where she leads the Baltimore Polycystic Kidney Disease Research and Clinical Core Center.
 She currently serves as the Scientific Advisory Committee (SAC) Chair for the PKD Foundation’s Board of Trustees.
 Dr. Watnick received her medical degree from The Yale School of Medicine and completed her internal medicine training at Yale-New Haven Hospital.
 She then moved to the Johns Hopkins Hospital where she received clinical training in Nephrology.
 She also completed a research fellowship that was focused on the genetics of autosomal dominant polycystic kidney disease.
 Dr. Watnick subsequently joined the faculty at the Johns Hopkins School of Medicine where she rose through the ranks to associate professor.
 During this time she continued to develop her clinical and research interests in inherited kidney diseases.